 I have been writing this travel blog since my travels began but at first it was just a way to record my experiences and update my family and friends but as I wrote more and gained more readers I started to realise that perhaps I could make money out of my travel blog.
 Wouldn’t that be the dream!

-So I attended events like TBEX and signed up for courses like Travel Blog Success and spent many, many hours writing posts, editing photos, promoting my blog on social media, developing my website, learning about SEO and figuring out how I could monetise my travel blog without selling out!
+So I attended events like TBEX and signed up for courses like Travel Blog Success and spent many, many hours writing posts, editing photos, promoting my blog on social media, developing my website, learning about SEO and figuring out how I could monetise my travel blog while still remaining authentic and sharing useful travel tips.

 Out of the hundred of thousands of bloggers there are out there I am one of the lucky ones that makes an income from my travel blog through advertising, sponsored posts, affiliate marketing and partnerships with travel companies and tourism boards but it took years of working for nothing.